gsaco/rag_wikipedia-lab/README.md

 # rag_wikipedia-lab

-This repository contains a small Retrieval-Augmented Generation (RAG) demo that builds a Wikipedia-based summarizer using LangChain, ChromaDB, and SentenceTransformers.
+This repository contains a small Retrieval-Augmented Generation (RAG) demo that builds a Wikipedia-based summarizer using LangChain, ChromaDB, and SentenceTransformers!!

 The notebook performs these steps: